 Gluten-Free Neapolitan Roccocò

-Today I present one of the latest creations from my kitchen, which for a few years now has had to be necessarily divided between gluten recipes and others that are gluten and lactose-free.
-This time it’s the turn of the Neapolitan roccocò, which I have successfully revised in a “gluten-free” version.
-They have nothing to envy from their traditional “cousins”, as they are just as good, aromatic, easy, and quick to make.
-The characteristic note of Neapolitan roccocò, the ingredient that must absolutely not be missing, is “pisto”, a blend of spices that can already be purchased ready-made in grocery or specialty stores.
-The only precaution I want to emphasize is to respect the quantities of the liquids, to avoid ending up with too soft a dough.
-For those unfamiliar with this type of preparation, roccocò are hard, distinctly spiced Christmas sweets from Campania, shaped like a donut but a bit flatter, with a very compact yet crumbly texture.
-They are served with liqueurs like limoncello, arancello, mandarinetto, vermouth, Vin Santo, and so on (I love them dipped in milk).
-Thanks to their consistency, they can be prepared well in advance (they become tastier over time), then stored in tin boxes or food bags to enjoy from Christmas Eve.
+Today I present to you one of the latest creations in my kitchen, which, for some years now, has had to necessarily split between recipes with gluten and others without gluten and lactose.
+This time it’s the turn of Neapolitan roccocò, which I have successfully revisited in a “gluten-free” key.
+They have nothing to envy their traditional “cousins”, because they are just as good, aromatic, easy, and quick to make.
+The characteristic note of Neapolitan roccocò, the ingredient that absolutely must not be missing is the “pisto”, a blend of measured spices that can be bought ready-made in grocery or specialty stores.
+The only precaution I want to emphasize is to respect the quantities of liquids to avoid ending up with too soft a dough.
+For those unfamiliar with this type of preparation, roccocò are hard Christmas pastries from Campania, distinctly spiced, ring-shaped but slightly flatter, with a very compact and crumbly texture at the same time.
+They pair well with liqueurs such as limoncello, arancello, mandarinetto, vermouth, Vinsanto, and so on (I love them soaked in milk).
+Thanks to their consistency, they can be prepared well in advance (they become tastier over time), then stored in tin boxes or food bags so they can be enjoyed starting on Christmas Eve.

 Happy reading